RoseHazenberg/Research-Web-Applications/README.md

     * Z-axis: left-hand roll control
   - Zoom
     * Pitch controlled for both hands (but only one at a time)

+These gestures are also explained in the image `hand_gestures.png` located at `/src/main/webapp/images/hand_gestures.png`

 ### Acknowledgment
 We would like to thank Marcel Kempenaar for helping us to connect the leap motion and for making the javascript that contains the hand gestures to interact with a molecule.